Donald Trump’s America First Stance — A New Turn Away From The Outside World In Tweets And Policy

 Donald Trump has taken to Twitter to re-affirm his commitment to American workers.

-Trump emphasized throughout his controversial campaign that he will try to revitalize American industry.
-This earned him support from the Rust Belt cohort whose interests where de-emphasized during the 00’s, 1990’s and early 10’s as a cohort of globalist, pro-free trade thought leaders rose up in the cultural and political scene.
+Trump emphasized throughout his controversial campaign that he would try to revitalize American industry.
+This earned him support from the Rust Belt cohort whose interests were de-emphasized during the 2000s, 1990s, and early 2010’s as a cohort of globalist, pro-free trade thought leaders rose up in the cultural and political scene.

-Trump’s critics have called his approach provincial and backwards.
-Supporters, including Silicone Valley leader Peter Thiel, have praised him for his realism and willingness to buck those trends, reports C-Span.
+Trump’s critics have called his approach provincial and backward.
+Supporters, including Silicon Valley leader Peter Thiel, have praised him for his realism and willingness to buck those trends, reports C-Span.

-“Very unusually for a presidential candidate, he has questioned the core concept of American exceptionalism,” Thiel said admiringly in one speech, praising Trump’s willingness to question the idea that America has a duty of care as a powerful nation, and that it must intervene in world affairs, taking action to stabilize other economies, subsidizing health care for the rest of the world, and bringing periods of peace to war-ravaged regions via expensive military intervention (periods that often turned out to be short-lived, giving way to bloodier outbursts of violence when the democratic institutions put in place like thin gauze bandages failed to stay put in the troubled regions).
+“Very unusually for a presidential candidate, he has questioned the core concept of American exceptionalism,” Thiel said admiringly in one speech, praising Trump’s willingness to question the idea that America has a duty of care as a powerful nation, and that it must intervene in world affairs by taking action to stabilize other economies, subsidizing health care for the rest of the world, and bringing periods of peace to war-ravaged regions via expensive military intervention (periods that often turned out to be short-lived, giving way to bloodier outbursts of violence when the democratic institutions put in place like thin gauze bandages failed to stay put in the troubled regions).

 Washington spent trillions building up foreign countries while allowing OUR OWN infrastructure to fall into a state of total disrepair.
 No more!
 It's time to REBUILD, and we will do it with American WORKERS, American GRIT, and American PRIDE! pic.twitter.com/Q9rPZi2D2s